Stacy (Malaysian singer): Personal life

-Stacy was previously a Roman Catholic Christian before embracing Islam in August 2015 to marry her love, and chose Ummu Syaikhah Stacy binti Anam as her Muslim name.
+Stacy was previously a Roman Catholic before converting to Islam in August 2015 to marry her partner, and chose Ummu Shaikhah Stacy binti Anam as her Muslim name.
 Stacy married Malaysian singer-songwriter Akim Ahmad in Kota Kinabalu, Sabah in 2016.
-On 17 February 2017, the couple welcomed their first child, a daughter named Eshaal.
-On 6 August 2022 they also welcomed their second child, a son named Isa.
-They are blessed with three children including an adopted child Bella Deluna.
+On 17 February 2017, the couple had their first child, a daughter named Eshaal.
+On 6 August 2022 they had a second child, a son named Isa.
+In addition to their two biological children, they also have an adopted daughter named Bella Deluna.